sugy17/village-project/APISpecs.md

 Public Endpoint that does the following:

+- Takes a parameter called 'range' (for eg,range=5-7 ) and returns list objects with schemeids 5-6.
+- If no range is passed , returns the the complete list.
 - Returns a list of objects that each have an image(if needed) and a title only.
-- Returns the list of objects in order of date, latest first.
+- Returns the list of objects in order of date, latest first. for eg- /list?range=3-5

 ## Method: GET